turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 - `~/.near-credentials` (MAC / Linux)
 - `C:\Users\YOUR_ACCOUNT\.near-credentials` (Windows)

 Now we can deploy our Rust smart contract to NEAR.
-Run the following command in the terminal:
+Run the following command in the terminal (NOTE: replace `YOUR_ACCOUNT_HERE` with your account name, ex. `example.near`):
 ```bash
 near deploy --wasmFile target/wasm32-unknown-unknown/release/key_value_storage.wasm --accountId YOUR_ACCOUNT_HERE
 ```